 Systolic blood flow velocity in the arteries of the kidney:

-• main trunk - 47-99 cm / sec;
+• main trunk – 47-99 cm/sec;

-• interlobar arteries - 29-35 cm / sec.
+• interlobar arteries – 29-35 cm/sec.

-Diastolic blood flow velocity of the arteries:
+Diastolic arterial blood flow velocity:

-• main trunk - 36-38 cm / sec;
+• main trunk – 36-38 cm/sec;

-• interlobar arteries - 9-17 cm / sec.
+• interlobar arteries – 9-17 cm/sec.

 Benefits of Sonography